peteroupc/peteroupc.github.io/randomfunc.md

 ## Acknowledgments

 I acknowledge the commenters to the CodeProject version of this page, including George Swan, who referred me to the reservoir sampling method.

+I also acknowledge Christoph Conrads, who gave suggestions in parts of this article.

 <a id=Notes></a>
 ## Notes